This September Oxfam is urging us to shop second-hand in a bid to reduce the environmental impact of making new clothes.

-M&S and H&M both have schemes where you get vouchers to spend in-store for bringing in old clothes.
-I’ve written more about how this works here.
+M&S, John Lewis, New Look and H&M all have schemes where you get vouchers to spend in-store for bringing in old clothes.
+I’ve written more about how they works here.

 Buying less new clothes longer term

-Buying second-hand is a great alternative to brand new, but there will be times where you need to get items that haven’t been worn before.
+Buying second-hand is a great alternative to brand new, but there will be times where you need to get items that haven’t been worn before (do not buy second-hand pants!).
 So how do you do this in a way that’s sustainable?

 Buy it good, buy it once

 Cheap clothing just doesn’t last as long.
 Buy something that’s better made and it should last longer.
 This also means you should be looking at classic styles that you know you’ll be happy wearing next year and the year after.